Title: The Flight of the Silvers

 Her breasts are a personal issue for her as well.
 She ranges from being annoyed or angry when they attract unwanted attention, to wondering why they aren’t getting more attention, or explicitly using them to get attention.

-I don’t think this is an unrealistic portrayal of a sexy woman, because some women do act and think like this.
+I don’t think this is necessarily an unrealistic portrayal of a sexy woman, because sometimes women do act and think like this.
 Most of us grow up being taught to think of the sex appeal of our bodies, particularly the size of our breasts and how much we flaunt them.
 For Hannah, who receives and enjoys a lot of attention from men and whose body is important in her work as an actress, sex appeal will naturally be an important part of her character.
 However, I think it’s overdone.
 There’s more to her than her looks, but it’s hard to get past that when she’s constantly being objectified.

 There are also little things about the writing that bug me.
-The characters are often referred to be a description rather than their names.
+The characters are often referred to by a description rather than their names.
 Hannah is “the actress”, Zack is “the cartoonist”.
 Amanda is “the widow” although I don’t know why she’s not “the nurse” or “the Christian” since both are far more relevant to her character than her unhappy marriage.
 Theo is repeatedly referred to as Asian even though it’s specified that he’s Filipino.
 At the same time, David is not referred to as the Australian.

 On a more structural note, the multiple POVs (not only the Silvers’ but many of the other characters who play important roles) mean that the reader often knows more than the main characters, and you have to wait patiently for them to figure things out.
-There’s one very important issue that’s hinted at throughout the book, but the reveal is being saved for the sequel.
+There’s one crucial issue that’s hinted at throughout the book, but the reveal is being saved for the sequel.

 Which, it must be said, I would very much like to read.
-Flaws aside, this was still a very entertaining and engaging book and I really want to know what’s next for the Silvers.
+Flaws aside, this was still an entertaining and engaging book and I really want to know what’s next for the Silvers.
 Yes, there are gender and race issues, but I’ve read a lot worse.
 I think these could just have been handled with more nuance and they didn’t have too much of an impact on my overall enjoyment.
 So please, don’t make me wait too long for The Song of the Orphans.